misaka-10032/caffe/README.md

 * [10701](http://www.cs.cmu.edu/~epxing/Class/10701-15F/) class project
 * Implemented model-parallel version of inner product layer using MPI
 * Extensible for other parallelism schemes.
+* [This report](report.pdf) briefly introduces what we have done.
+Again, please don't expect too much of it.

 ### Patched classes
 * `Scheduler`: schedules setups, forwards and backwards.